Jacksonville Violation of Injunction for Protection Lawyers

 helps people defend against

 An injunction for protection against domestic violence or repeat violence can be obtained in civil court based on very little evidence.
 Judges tend to issue injunctions based on nothing more than the word of the Petitioner.
 Plainly stated, injunctions are not very hard to obtain.
 Once an injunction is obtained, it is a first degree misdemeanor to violate that injunction.
-If you, or a loved one, are charged with Violation of Injunction for Protection, call the experienced Jacksonville criminal defense lawyers of SLG Law to discuss your case.
+If you, or a loved one, are charged with Violation of Injunction for Protection, call the experienced Jacksonville criminal defense lawyer of LGL to discuss your case.

 You can find the law relating to violating a Domestic Battery Injunction in Florida Statute 741.31(4)(a) and violating a Repeat Violence, Sexual Violence, or Dating Violence Injunction in Florida Statute 784.047.